rangsimanketkaew/rangsimanketkaew.github.io/index.md

       </p>

       <p class="indent">
-        I have been volunteering as a member of the organizer of many conferences and events, working in both of software developer community to scientific and chemistry association.
+        I have been volunteering as a member of the organizer of many conferences and events, working in both software developer and scientific computing communities.
 I was part of the organizer of <a href="https://2019.th.pycon.org/en/">PyCon APAC 2019</a> and
         <a href="https://th.pycon.org/">PyCon Thailand 2021</a>.
 In 2021, I was the academic team leader of
         <a href="http://tmlcc.cseathai.org/">Thailand Machine Learning for Chemistry Challenge (TMLCC)</a>
         (check <a href="https://competitions.codalab.org/competitions/34540">this</a> and <a href="https://tmlcc2021.devpost.com/">this</a>